SF State & Local Community Resource Information

 Agreement between the San Francisco State University Police Department, San Francisco Police Department, San Francisco District Attorney's Office and San Francisco Department of Public Health regarding Sexual Assaults, Other Violent Crimes, and the Kristin Smart Safety Act - Assembly Bill 1433 - executed August 23, 2021

-SAFE Place Support Program
+The SAFE Place

-On and Off Campus Mental Health Resources
+Additional on and Off Campus Mental Health Resources

 Legal Services